 Attending the Skills Review will enable you to brush up on your current techniques and identify any gaps in skills set.

-Start your Log book noting current experience and what is required in the ACAS handbook for Guide or Instructor.
+Start your Log book noting current experience and what is required in the PA handbook for Guide or Instructor.

 Review your skill and the resources from the website videos.